 Compared to other cancers, ovarian cancer is one of the more deadly.
-If a woman has symptoms that might be related to ovarian cancer, health care providers often order an ultrasound of the pelvic area and a blood test (“CA-125”) and an ultrasound.
+If a woman has symptoms that might be related to ovarian cancer, health care providers often order an ultrasound of the pelvic area and a blood test (“CA-125”).
 But these tests aren’t good for screening of low-risk women.
 Here’s why:

 The test results are not always correct.

 About half of the women with early staged ovarian cancer have a normal CA-125 level, which could be falsely reassuring.
 CA-125 have low sensitivity and specificity.
 Women with a high CA-125 level don’t always have ovarian cancer.
 Instead, they may have another cancer or a different condition such as cirrhosis, pelvic inflammatory disease, fibroids, endometriosis, diverticulosis or congestive heart failure.

 Also, ultrasounds are not good at finding early ovarian cancer.
 They often show cysts that are benign (not cancer).
 This can lead to unnecessary surgery.

 The tests can lead to risky procedures.

-If a CA-125 test or ultrasound shows something that isn’t normal, doctors will often do surgery to check the ovary for cancer.
-The ovary is usually removed.
+If a CA-125 test or ultrasound shows something that isn’t normal, health care providers will often do surgery to check the ovary for cancer.
+Sometimes the ovary or other organs are removed.
 One major study showed that 15 women out of 100 had complications from surgery.
 Even with a laparoscopy, a surgery done through a tiny cut with very small surgical tools, there’s a risk of injury.

 Some women choose to have both ovaries removed during the procedure.
 This can cause early menopause, which can increase the risk of side effects related to early menopause such as hip fractures, heart attacks, and possibly dementia.

 The tests and follow-up can be costly.

 The tests can add costs and negatively affect your quality-of-life without any true/real benefits.
 A CA-125 blood test can cost $200 or more.
 An ultrasound costs $150 to $250.
 And surgery costs a lot more, especially if there are complications.
-For women who want both ovaries removed, there are added costs for hormone therapy that may be used for many years depending on the individual’s age and symptoms.
+For women who want both ovaries removed, there may be added costs for hormone therapy that may be used for many years depending on the individual’s age and symptoms.

 When are the tests worth the risks?